Mds92/MD.BootstrapPersianDateTimePicker/README.md

 <script src="/Scripts/MdBootstrapPersianDateTimePicker/jquery.Bootstrap-PersianDateTimePicker.js"></script>
 ```

-I suggest add scripts at the end of `body` tag and after `jQuery` library
+I suggest to add scripts at the end of `body` tag and after `jQuery` library.

 ----